 - 1/4 cup of finely chopped parsley (prezzemolo)

 Take the pan out of the oven, add the prepared mixture, stir, then distribute two tablespoons of finely chopped toasted pecans over it.
 Return the pan to the oven and bake until the cauliflower is ready to your liking, another 12 minutes or so.
-Add salt and freshly-ground pepper, to taste, stir and serve immediately.
+Add salt, to taste, stir and serve immediately.

 This post contains the roundup of the event.